M-Tech-ops/To-Do-list-using-py/README.md

 # To-Do-list-using-py
-First ever git repo.Practicing python after a break also learning Tkinter and git
+First ever git repo.Practicing python with mysql after a break also learning Tkinter and git Author-Mayank